Individual electoral registration

 For many people this change in how we register to vote will mean that they are now responsible for their own registration - including the choice as to whether they wish to be included on the ‘open’ (edited) register.
 We explain this in more detail below.

-General information on individual electoral registration and how to register in England, Scotland and Wales is available on the gov.uk website.
+General information on individual electoral registration and how to register in England, Scotland, Wales and Northern Ireland is available on the gov.uk website.

 The Electoral Commission also provides information on registering to vote.